-An October 2019 study by the Labour Research Team (EIL) reveals that the minimum wages for maquila workers in 3 of 4 Central American garment-producing countries are not sufficient to cover the cost of basic food products, let alone the cost of all basic goods and services needed to support a worker and her family.
+An October 2019 study (in Spanish only) by the Labour Research Team (EIL) reveals that the minimum wages for maquila workers in 3 of 4 Central American garment-producing countries are not sufficient to cover the cost of basic food products, let alone the cost of all basic goods and services needed to support a worker and her family.

 The study compares the minimum wages for maquila workers and the official food baskets in El Salvador, Guatemala, Honduras and Nicaragua, which are equivalent to the extreme poverty line.
 Of those four countries, only El Salvador has a minimum wage for the sector that is higher than the extreme poverty line.
 However, all four of the minimum wages are well below the poverty line and far below a living wage.